Grüssgott!* I’m Lulu.

 I was born on the fringes of London, have lived in Bristol and Bavaria, and spent the final two months of 2017 on an epic, overland journey across Southeast Asia.
-I’m a freelance translator and copywriter and enjoy walking, writing, reading fiction, speaking German, swimming outdoors, secondhand shopping and vegetarian cooking in my spare time.
-My relationship with this complex city is ever-evolving and I am glad for this space to document the highs and lows of big city life and the changing seasons of London.
+I’m a freelance translator, editor and writer and enjoy walking, writing, reading fiction, speaking German, swimming outdoors, secondhand shopping and vegetarian cooking in my spare time.
+My relationship with this complex city was ever-evolving and I was always glad for this space to document the highs and lows of big city life and the changing seasons of London.
 As of March 2018, I am based in semi-rural Oxfordshire.

 GET IN TOUCH

 Thanks so much for reading and please don’t hesitate to get in touch if you’d like to learn more, hire me, collaborate or just fancy saying hello!